wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-eng.md

 ## Update log:
 20200712:
-this efi cloud be used in matebook 13/14 2019
+this efi could be used in matebook 13/14 2019
 and under 2020 version likes:
 except wifi couldnt be load,everything is as same as 2019 version,works fine.
 the reason might be the 2020 version use 2gen ac9560,maybe can be fixed in future.